DennisRas/AlterEgo/ai-docs/rules.md

 ### 4. File Organization
 - Keep modules in the `Modules/` directory
 - Store media assets in the `Media/` directory
-- Place documentation in the `docs/` directory
+- Place documentation in the `ai-docs/` directory
 - Maintain the existing library structure in `Libs/`
+- Do NOT modify files under `Libs/` (locked down; only developers add/remove/update)

 ### 4.1.
 Documentation Structure
 - Update documentation files after every major change